NateCode98/se19-webapp/README.md

 This webapp is used as a university project.
 It main functionality is to show my ability to create my own web applications.
 One could use this app, as a basic reminder, where one can update and delete items.
+The notes / calls will be shared with everyone using this app.

+The app follows a MERN stack.
+This stack consists of a MongoDB (M) document database, Express.js (E) which is a back-end web application framework, React (R) which is a JavaScript library for building user interfaces and Node.js (N).
+Furthermore Mongoose is used, which allow one to not host the Mongo database locally, but directly online in the cloud.

+Running the app locally requires to change the axios.defaults.baseURL to localhost.
+Also, "config" within the react-auth0-spa needs to be updated.
+Please find more under: http://auth0.com/

 In order that this application is working (handling data), one need to use the API created here: https://github.com/NateCode98/se19-api

+The application is live under: https://nates-notes-app.herokuapp.com/

 The following is copied from "Create React App".
 Please follow.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).